 Not having to look at the back of a digital camera was quite enjoyable as well.

-It didn’t matter, because I couldn’t change anything if I didn’t get the shot.
+It didn’t matter because I couldn’t change anything if I didn’t get the shot.
 No chimping here!
 I might’ve taken another of the same shot with a slight adjustment, but that seldom happened.
 I felt more in the moment with nature than I did with my digital camera, as my eyes spent more time seeking perfect compositions in nature with my limited 36 frames.
 Once I heard that sweet shutter slap, I really didn’t think much about it, because my task was completed and satisfying in a different way from digital.
-No adobe photoshop and lightroom editing here, except for a slight exposure adjustment.
-There was basically a zero work flow.
+No adobe photoshop and Lightroom editing here, except for a slight exposure adjustment.
+There was basically a zero workflow.

 Here are my feelings about film as opposed to digital.
-While digital photography has reached amazing heights in precise and flawless image reproduction, it has no real consequences for bad techique.
+While digital photography has reached amazing heights in precise and flawless image reproduction, it has no real consequences for bad technique.
 I consider black and white film a more elegant and decisive art form altogether.
 Full commitment to its process and to the fundamentals of photography are key to its success.

 If you have been shooting digital for some time and want to improve your capture and creative success rate with digital (especially when it comes to Black and White landscapes), you might want to dig out your old film SLR camera and pop a role of 36 exposures in and see what happens.
 Like me, I’m sure you’ll be surprised and you might enjoy the overall experience of shooting film on occasion.